shanjcu/web-framework/docs/jcu-customisations/introduction.md

 This is the common web front-end framework for James Cook University and is used by the University's various web applications.
-The JCU Web Framework utilises [Bootstrap](http://getbootstrap.com), a very popular framework for building responsive, mobile-first sites and applications.
+The JCU Web Framework utilises [Bootstrap](http://getbootstrap.com), a popular framework for building responsive, mobile-first sites and applications.

 This a set of reusable resources for web applications and a fully-documented